pixelrabbit/warrens/readme.md

 ## ToDo
 * how to grab HTML from page
-* twig component directory alias
+* add namespaces to twig include paths